WAYS TO ACHIEVE ETTR

 ETTR WITH DIFFERING SCENE DYNAMIC RANGE

 It was mentioned at the outset that images shot ETTR will very often look too bright or too dark as shot.
-ETTR aims to expose the brightest significant parts of the scene at or very close to the sensor's saturation point, and, unlike conventional metering, does not attempt to expose to result in an image with an "appropriate" average brightness.
-That is, ETTR attempts to maximize the light capture so as to achieve the best possible image information (highest signal-to-noise) with the idea that a "proper" final image of appropriate brightness will be created from this information later on during processing or post-processing.
+ETTR aims to expose the brightest significant parts of the scene at or very close to the sensor's saturation point, and, unlike conventional metering, does not attempt to set an exposure that results in an image with an "appropriate" average brightness.
+Rather, ETTR maximizes the captured light to achieve the best possible image information (highest signal-to-noise) without losing desired highlights – it being assumed that a image of appropriate brightness will be created from this information later on during processing or post-processing.

-Whether the ETTR image will initially be overly bright or depressingly dark depends on the Dynamic Range (DR) of the scene relative to that of the camera, low or high, respectively – and these two situations have very different processing implications.
+Whether the ETTR image will initially appear overly bright or depressingly dark depends on whether the Dynamic Range (DR) of the scene is less or greater, respectively, than that of the camera – and while these two situations have no shooting implications, they have very different processing implications.
 We'll look at them in turn.

 ETTR in low-DR scenes

-The concept of ETTR, I believe, initially gained traction in the context of shooting scenes with DRs well within the camera's range – scenes for which the camera's metering (at base ISO) would suggest an exposure (f-ratio and shutter speed) that provides an image of appropriate average brightness but which nevertheless has highlights that are significantly below sensor saturation (i.e., having a gap of one or more EV at the top of the histogram).
+The concept of ETTR initially gained traction in the context of shooting scenes with DRs well within the camera's range – scenes for which the camera's metering (at base ISO) would suggest an exposure (f-ratio and shutter speed) that provides an image of appropriate average brightness but which nevertheless has highlights that are significantly below sensor saturation (i.e., having a significant gap at the top of the histogram).
 Under these circumstances, ETTR would say to increase exposure, say by lengthening shutter speed (if possible) or widening aperture (if possible) – but not by increasing ISO, which does not affect exposure – to push the highlights up to the right-hand edge of the histogram, closing the gap.
-This, of course, would result in an image that is too bright, but the idea is that the increased exposure results in better s/n and the brightness can be reduced to an appropriate level during the processing of a raw file or the post-processing of a jpeg.
+This, of course, would result in an image that is too bright, but the idea is that the increased exposure results in better s/n and the brightness can be reduced to an appropriate level during the processing of a raw file or the post-processing of a JPEG, ultimately producing an image of appropriate brightness but with less noise.

 Obvious low-DR situations occur when the scene DR well fits into the sensor's capabilities.
 Thus, in contrast to the classic examples of a black cat in the snow or a white cat in a coal mine (both of which are high scene-DR situations), one might consider instead a gray cat in the snow on an overcast day, or a foggy scene with no bright highlights or dark shadows.
 Here is an example of the latter, which was not taken ETTR but rather with traditional metering techniques, along with its ACR histogram.